TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 While being called 'Preprocessor', this step does not actually modifies text like a regular preprocessor would.
 The goal here is to parse compiler directives, this is done through CUP parser using definitions of 'CobolCompilerDirectives.cup' grammar.

 For `COPY` directives, a second phase happens during Preprocessor step: after all directives of the modified lines have been parsed, the lines having `COPY` directives are checked again to perform actual loading of the target documents.

+### Reparse section

+To ensure clean reparsing, the reparse section is delimited by full compiler directives.
+This means that compiler directives written on several lines are included in the reparse section in order to be reparsed entirely.
+The `PreprocessorStep.CheckIfAdjacentLinesNeedRefresh` method is responsible for including lines located before or after modified lines that participate in a multiline compiler directive.

+### Results

 All results of compiler directive parsing are stored at `ProcessedTokensLine` level in these properties:
 |Property|Role|